kansaineil/hype-annotation-guidelines/Importance/compelling.md

 ---

 ### **3e.
 Relative / Hedged**
 Comparatives and negation reduce promotional force.
-Note that a lack of compelling
+Note that a 'lack of compelling evidence' (marking of gap) will be annoated as both gratuitious (3a) and relative/hedged (3e).

 <details>
 <summary><em>Examples</em></summary>

 *Thus, although rodent data suggest that the pathways should be targeted together, the NHP data are <u>**not compelling**</u> for implementing combined therapy .*
+*The lack of <u>**compelling**</u> evidence on the effectiveness of IPV screening programs might be related to lack of system-level changes …*

 </details>